Jazz (word): Other etymological proposals

 In an August 5, 1917 article from the New York Sun, Walter J. Kingsley claimed that "jaz" has an African origin.
 "In his studies of the Creole patois and idiom in New Orleans Lafcadio Hearn reported that the word ‘jaz’, meaning to speed things up, to make excitement, was common among the blacks of the South, and had been adopted by the Creoles as a term to be applied to music of a rudimentary syncopated type."
 But recent searches of the works of Lafcadio Hearn failed to find any mention of the word.
 Lawrence Gushee argues that Kingsley's quote from Hearn is most likely fraudulent.

 Geoffrey C. Ward and Ken Burns in Jazz: A History of America's Music (2000) and Hilton Als in the New York Review of Books on March 27, 2003, suggest "jazz" comes from the jasmine perfume that prostitutes wore in the red-light district of New Orleans.
 This theory derives from the recollections of jazz musician Garvin Bushell as told to Mark Tucker in Jazz from the Beginning (1988).
 Bushell said that he heard this derivation in the circus where he began working in 1916.
 It appears to be a false etymology unsupported by evidence.
-Ward and Burns also suggested "jazz" derives from "jezebel", a nineteenth-century term for prostitute.

-One story associates jazz with the first part of the word 'jasmine'.
 The French brought the perfume industry with them to New Orleans, and the oil of jasmine was a popular ingredient.
 To add it to a perfume was called "jassing it up."
 The strong scent was popular in the red-light district where a working girl might approach a prospective customer and say, "Is jazz on your mind tonight, young fellow?"

+Ward and Burns also suggested "jazz" derives from "jezebel", a nineteenth-century term for prostitute.
 S. Frederick Starr states the same use of jezebel, rooted in the Old Testament.
 In New Orleans, the term was changed to "jazzbelle", with pimps or other males called "jazzbeau".

 DuBose Heyward, author of "Porgy", in his book Jasbo Brown and Selected Poems (1924), states jazz may have taken its name from Jazbo Brown.

 Kingsley claimed the phrase "jaz her up" was used by plantation slaves and that in common vaudeville usage "jaz her up" or "put in jaz" meant to accelerate or add low comedy, while "jazbo" meant "hokum".

 Bandleader Art Hickman said "jazz" was named for the effervescent springs at Boyes Springs.
 He made the claim in the San Francisco Examiner of October 12, 1919 and San Francisco Chronicle of November 9, 1919.

+Word game value

+Outside of its etymological history, the word jazz is also notable for reportedly being the hardest word to guess in a game of hangman.
+This is due to the short length of the word, the fact that it only has one vowel, and the fact that the letters J and Z that make up the remaining three-quarters are two of the least used letters in the Latin alphabet.